venice-timones/phylodynamic-workflow-1/README.md

 ## Usage

 Each step in the workflow is modularized.
 Perform a specific step by executing the corresponding `.command` file.
 Details on what input files are needed and what output files would be created are in the `README.md` file of each folder.
+Note that all dates should be in the `YYYY-MM-DD` format.